I’ve had the Segway Ninebot ES2 for three years now. I will describe my experience with it in this review.

 I would recommend getting a second battery to anyone that plans to use the Ninebot ES2 as an actual transportation vehicle.

 Without the secondary battery, you have a lot less power and speed, and more importantly, you only have a range of 25 kilometers, instead of the possible 45 kilometers.
 So if you plan on covering real-world distances frequently, I would say that the second battery is a must.

 If you’re only a hobby user and don’t plan on using the scooter for transport all that much, maybe you can save yourself a few hundred dollars and go without the battery.

 If you’re not sure what your needs will be, just go ahead and buy the scooter without the battery.
-Try it out for a few weeks, see if the power, the speed and the distance are enough for your needs.
+Try it out for a few weeks, and see if the power, the speed, and the distance are enough for your needs.
 If not, then buy the extra battery.

 How long does it take to charge the batteries on Ninebot ES2?

 Charging the original battery only took around 3.5 hours (actually, I did 2 almost-full charges, from drained to 100%, and on average it took 3 hours and 33 minutes).

 Charging with the secondary battery installed takes a little more than 8 hours (measured this 3 times, from 1-2% to 100%, and it took 8 hours and 19 minutes on average).

 How much does it cost to charge the Ninebot ES2?